smaht-dac/smaht-portal/docs/source/getting_started.rst

 |

-You can view the identifying (and required) properties for objects here:
+You can view all of the supported SMaHT objects and their identifying (and required) properties, as well as reference data here:

 * https://staging.smaht.org/docs/user-guide/referencing-data
 * https://submitr.readthedocs.io/en/draft/object_model.html